Sanjanadhananjayaa/AI-102-AIEngineer/Instructions/07-speech.md

     using SpeechSynthesizer speechSynthesizer = new SpeechSynthesizer(speechConfig);
     ```

-> [!NOTE]
->  *The default audio configuration uses the default system audio device for output, so you don't need to explicitly provide an **AudioConfig**.
+    > **NOTE :** *The default audio configuration uses the default system audio device for output, so you don't need to explicitly provide an **AudioConfig**.
 If you need to     redirect     audio output to a file, you can use an **AudioConfig** with a filepath to do so.*

 1. In the **TellTime** function, under the comment **Synthesize spoken output**, add the following code to generate spoken output, being careful not to replace the code at the end of the function that prints the response: